 New accounting pronouncements.
-In February 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2013-02, "Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income."
+In February 2013, the FASB issued Accounting Standards Update ("ASU") 2013-02, "Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income."
 ASU 2013-02 requires an entity to present (either on the face of the statement where net income is presented or in the notes) the effects on the line items of net income of significant amounts reclassified out of accumulated other comprehensive income if the item reclassified is required under GAAP to be reclassified to net income in its entirety in the same reporting period.
 For reclassification items not required under GAAP to be reclassified directly to net income in their entirety in the same reporting period, an entity is required to cross-reference to other disclosures currently required under GAAP that provide additional detail about those amounts.
 The Company adopted ASU 2013-02 effective June 1, 2013.
 See Note 14 entitled Accumulated Other Comprehensive Income (Loss) for details of required disclosure.

-In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)" to clarify revenue recognition principles.
+In May 2014, the FASB) issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)," to clarify revenue recognition principles.
 This guidance is intended to improve disclosure requirements and enhance the comparability of revenue recognition practices.
 Improved disclosures under the amended guidance relate to the nature, amount, timing and uncertainty of revenue that is recognized from contracts with customers.
-This guidance will be effective for reporting periods beginning after December 15, 2016 and will be required to be applied retrospectively.
-Cintas is currently evaluating the impact that ASU 2014-09 will have on our consolidated financial statements.
+This guidance will be effective for reporting periods beginning after December 15, 2017 and will be required to be applied retrospectively.
+Early application of the amendments in this update is not permitted.
+Cintas is currently evaluating the impact that ASU 2014-09 will have on its consolidated financial statements.